tmartin-osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Views.md

 5. Can contain a maximum of 100 characters

 ### Stream views mapping
-SDS attempts to determine how to map properties from the source to the target.
-When the mapping is straightforward, such as when the properties are in the same position and of the same data type, or when the properties have the same name, SDS will map the properties automatically.
-When SDS is unable to determine how to map a source property, the property is removed.
-If SDS encounters a target property that it cannot map to, the property is added and configured with a default value.
-For more information, see [Stream views mapping](#stream-views-mapping) below.

-To map a property that is beyond the ability of SDS to map on its own, you should define an `SdsStreamViewProperty` and add it to the SdsStreamView’s [`Properties` collection](#sdsstreamviewproperty).
 SDS automatically maps properties from the source to the target type when it is straightforward:
  - The properties are in the same position
  - The properties are of the same data type
  - The properties are of the same name

-See [Work with SdsStreamViews in .NET framework](#work-with-sdsstreamviews-in-net-framework) below for how automatic mapping works.
+When SDS is unable to determine how to map a source property, the property is removed.
+If SDS encounters a target property that it cannot map to, the property is added and configured with a default value.
+To map a property that is beyond the ability of SDS to map on its own, you should define an `SdsStreamViewProperty` and add it to the SdsStreamView’s [`Properties` collection](#sdsstreamviewproperty).

-If needed, you can specify mapping.
+You can specify mapping.
 SDS largely supports mapping within the same data type.

 **Mapping compatibility chart**